-There are many available funding mechanisms, including Venture Capital Investment Funds.
+There are numerous funding mechanisms available, including Venture Capital Investment Funds.
 However, alternatives designed for smaller-scale businesses remain limited.
 It is therefore necessary to unlock and expand opportunities for such enterprises.
 Crowdfunding in Turkey provides this opportunity for companies with strong entrepreneurial characteristics.

 In Turkish legislation, crowdfunding was initially regulated as equity-based crowdfunding.
 If the investment-seeking company has already been incorporated, the process may be completed through a capital increase; if the company is incorporated specifically for crowdfunding purposes, it may be completed through the sale of shares to be issued at incorporation.
-Debt-based crowdfunding, on the other hand, entered Turkish legislation at a later stage.
-In this model, the investor is provided with consideration through repayment within the maturity period.
-However, although debt-based crowdfunding has been introduced into the legislation, there is currently no crowdfunding platform operating in Türkiye under this model.
+Debt-based crowdfunding, by contrast, was introduced into Turkish legislation at a later stage.
+In this model, the investor is compensated by repayment during the maturity period.
+However, although debt-based crowdfunding has been introduced into the legislation, no crowdfunding platform operates in Türkiye under this model.

 Table of Contents